-Mr. Bansal concluded by offering insights for Tanzania, where mobile wallet penetration ranges from 80 to 85 percent with 3G/4G connectivity expanding.
+Mr. Bansal concluded by offering insights for Tanzania, where mobile wallet penetration ranges from 80 to 85 percent and 3G/4G connectivity is expanding.
 He recommended adopting a DPI framework for identity, payments, and data, promoting interoperable systems like UPI, and establishing regulatory sandboxes.
-He pointed to the Reserve Bank of India Innovation Hub (RBIH)'s model, designed to "enable frictionless finance for a billion of Indians".
-The model fosters innovations such as AI-driven grievance redressal, fraud detection, and multi-lingual interfaces.
+He pointed to the RBIH's model, designed to "enable frictionless finance for a billion Indians," which fosters innovations such as AI-driven grievance redressal, fraud detection, and multi-lingual interfaces.
 Mr. Bansal asserted that India's journey from "access to trust" illustrates the power of digital public goods, proactive regulation, and inclusive innovation.
 He encouraged Tanzania to prioritize DPI to overcome traditional barriers, ensuring financial inclusion and resilient growth.
 Supporting his lecture with data from the RBI Innovation Hub, PMJDY Reports, NPCI, and the Aadhaar Dashboard, he encapsulated India's digital evolution with the quote, "Aadhaar isn't just an ID-it's India's digital gateway!"